ylylylimt/AwesomeAndDarkTactics-Rakhmankulova/docs/_posts/green-ml-enabled-systems/2023-12-13-consider-transfer-learning.md

 t-sort: "Awesome Tactic"
 t-type: "Architectural Tactic"
 categories: green-ml-enabled-systems
 t-description: "Transfer learning means using knowledge gained from one task (a pre-trained model) and applying it to another similar task.
 This is feasible only if there is an existing pre-trained model available for use.
-The absence of or reduction in the model training effort results in savings in energy consumption."
+The absence of or reduction in the model training effort in case of fine-tuning results in savings in energy consumption."
 t-participant: "Data Scientist"
 t-artifact: "Machine Learning Algorithm"
 t-context: "Machine Learning"